agarciadom/ipwebcam-gst/README.markdown

 To use this script, simply run it with `./prepare-videochat.sh` and follow instructions.
 You may have to customize a few variables in the CONFIGURATION section before using it, though.
 You can also use something like `./prepare-videochat.sh horizontal-flip` to flip the video horizontally, in case you might need it.

-You can choose what streams you want to recieve: audio, video or audio with video.
-It can be choosen using CAPTURE_STREAM variable.
-Make sure, that IP webcam is streaming corresponding streams, otherwise the script won't work!
+You can choose which streams you want to recieve: audio, video or audio with video.
+This can be chosen using the `CAPTURE_STREAM` variable.
+Make sure that IP Webcam is streaming the corresponding streams: otherwise, the script won't work!

 Ideas for future work:
 * switch to Python and use the official GStreamer binding.
 I'd love to see that, but I don't have enough free time :-(.